 Bosses (inspector and above) call you by your first name.
 They don’t call you DC whatever.
 Neither do they call uniform cops “officer” when on a scene.
 If it’s a small station/working area, it’s more than likely the detectives will know the uniform officers names, after all we all work in the same building so a lot of them will even be friends!
 If a boss knows your name they use it.
 If they don’t they ask then use it or they just speak to you civilly and ask you to do whatever it is they want you to do.

 When addressing an inspector or above it’s always Sir or Ma’am.
-Depending on your own DI, it can be Boss or similar. (but use Sir/Ma’am in front of senior colleagues and visitors or members of the public.)
+Depending on your own DI, it can be Boss or Guv, depending on where you are in the country.
+(But use Sir/Ma’am in front of senior colleagues and visitors or members of the public.)

 We work together.
 We work respectfully.
 (There are obviously some people you will think of as idiots in there because the service represents society and there are always people you will clash with.)
 They also have a laugh as much as they can, even when the job they’re working is hard because something needs to break the pain of what it is they’re dealing with.
 It doesn’t mean the officers are callous.
 It means they are trying to keep their humanity not lose it.